 1. Talk about your different experiences.
 In what’s perhaps my silliest move as a stepmom, I continually forget that my husband has no idea what it’s like to be a stepmom.
 We’re living life together, but we’re experiencing it in vastly different ways.
 I can’t expect him to understand my perspective unless I share it.
 And, quite often, I don’t completely understand my perspective until I try to explain it.
 So it’s important to have the conversation, even if it’s difficult.
 Start by acknowledging that your experiences are different.

 2. Determine how family vacations can be more enjoyable for you as a stepparent, and share that with your partner.
 If you’re lucky enough to have a wonderful partner like I do, they may be able to help you figure this out.
 My husband offered to book suites instead of regular hotel rooms whenever possible to give me a little more space.
 I can’t tell you how appreciative I was just to hear that this was an option.

 3. Continue to talk about your feelings and needs.
 The best part about a difficult conversation is that it opens the lines of communication.
 And communication is so, so, so important in any relationship.
 So take advantage of the payoff from your hard work.
 Plus, every trip is different.
 New challenges and needs will pop up — and don’t need to catch you off-guard if you’re regularly communicating.

 4. Forget the coulda/shoulda/wouldas instilled in you by society.
 A family vacation doesn’t mean you have to do everything together.
 Maybe you sneak away to a bookstore while everyone else checks out some quirky landmark.
-Maybe that’s just my dream.
-Maybe it doesn’t matter as long as it works for you and your family.
-(Maybe I’m including this tip so I don’t forget to heed this advice in the future.)
+Maybe that’s just my dream, and it doesn’t matter as long as it works for you and your family.
+(Maybe I’m including this tip, so I don’t forget to heed this advice in the future.)